 In addition, it takes time to repaint vehicles indicating the responsible carrier's name and USDOT number, transfer registrations, obtain state specific registrations, ensure the drivers are qualified, update insurance, and create ELD accounts to name a few.

 It may be a good idea to transition drivers and equipment over a period of weeks or months to put some flexibility into the timeline.
-Highly trained and motivated DOT authority associates can expedite the process.
+Highly trained and motivated DOT authority associates can help expedite the process.

-So long as there is no break in employment – meaning that drivers do not need to apply for a role at the new company, driver qualification files would not need to be built from scratch.
+So long as there is no break in employment — meaning that the drivers do not need to apply for a role at the new company, driver qualification files would not need to be built from scratch.
 The file from the previous DOT number can be accepted.

 We've been working with trucking companies for over 65 years and are ready to help you.